 Since native is a naturally strong prospecting channel, consider using Key Performance Indicators (KPIs) that capture its true contribution.

-In addition to CPA targets, try adding first-time visitor ratios, active content engagement times, new-to-file customer ratios, and average order values.
+In addition to cost per acquisition (CPA) targets, try adding first-time visitor ratios, active content engagement times, new-to-file customer ratios, and average order values.

 For benchmarks, compare similar channels and campaigns.
 Be thoughtful when setting new CPA thresholds, and align them with your planned campaign strategy.